Parjuk/FakkuDownloader/README.md

  - --search="keyword" or -S "keyword" : search manga from Fakku

  - --tags or -T : search manga based on choosen tags

+ - --build or -B : create .cbr file from all downloaded manga in builds folder